abdur-rahman54/Docker/iris-model/README.md

 ### Prerequisites

-__Docker__:
+1. __Docker__:

-	- Docker installed on your machine
+	- Ensure Docker is installed on your machine.

-	If Docker is not already installed, follow these steps:

-	For Ubuntu or Debian Linux:
+	- For Ubuntu or Debian Linux, use:
 	```
 	sudo apt install docker.io
 	```
-	Windows user can download Docker from [here](https://www.docker.com/products/docker-desktop/)
+	- For Windows, download Docker from [here](https://www.docker.com/products/docker-desktop/)

-__Python__ (Optional): Required only if you want to run the Python code locally on your machine.
+2. __Python__ (Optional): Required only if you want to run the Python code locally on your machine.
 	- Install Python from the [official Python website](https://www.python.org/downloads/).

 ### Deployment

-First, you need to create a file named `Dockerfile`.
-This file is a text document that contains all the commands a user could call on the command line to assemble an image.
-Here’s an overview of our project’s `Dockerfile`, along with an explanation of each step:
+First, create a file named Dockerfile.
+This file contains all the commands needed to assemble the Docker image.
+Below is an overview of our project’s `Dockerfile`, along with an explanation of each step:

 ```
 # Use the official Python image as the base image
 FROM python:3.11-slim